davehein/p2gcc/readme.txt

 Linux and macOS.

 The executable files are placed in the bin subdirectory.
-The source code for the various tools are located in the subdirectories loadp2_005, p2asm005, p2link002, s2pasm003 and util002.
+The source code for the various tools are located in the subdirectories loadp2_src, p2asm_src, p2link_src, s2pasm_src and util.

 The bin directory should be added to the user's path, or the file in the bin directory should be copied to an existing directory that is already in the user's